 Presentation of Awards

-Awards will be presented during a ceremony at the Kansas Environmental Conference on August 11, 2022, at the Hilton Garden Inn in Manhattan, KS.
+Awards will be presented during a ceremony at the Kansas Environmental Conference.
 We will only reward and recognize the projects or programs meeting the criteria set forth in this document; therefore, it is possible not all applicants will receive an award.
 Award recipients must agree to allow a summary of their accomplishments to be published by KDHE

-KDHE appreciates your submission for an Environmental Stewardship award.
-We want to recognize and honor the many fine companies in Kansas that are practicing good environmental stewardship.
+KDHE appreciates your submission for an Environmental Stewardship award, and we want to recognize and honor the many companies in Kansas that are practicing good environmental stewardship.